Biden, Trump to woo union workers in Michigan as auto strikes grow

 As a presidential candidate, then former Vice President Biden joined multiple picket lines, including a UAW picket in Kansas City in 2019.

-(Reporting by Nandita Bose, Jarrett Renshaw and Nathan Layne; additional reporting by David Shepardson; Editing by Heather Timmons and Jamie Freed)
+(Reporting by Nandita Bose, Jarrett Renshaw and Nathan Layne; additional reporting by David Shepardson; Editing by Heather Timmons, Jamie Freed and Nick Zieminski)

 ((nandita.bose@thomsonreuters.com; +12023545868; Reuters Messaging: nandita.bose.reuters.com@reuters.net))